espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Incredible Aim.md

 # Incredible Aim
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 By spending a moment to focus, you can ensure your attack strikes true.
 Make a ranged weapon Strike.
-On this Strike, you gain a +2 circumstance bonus to the attack roll and ignore the target's [[Concealed]] condition.
+On this Strike, you gain a +2 circumstance bonus to the attack roll and ignore the target's [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] condition.